Bira/octopus-carnival/_posts/2026-07-29-dfrpg-adventurers-cleric.md

 choices can work with the GM to choose some other appropriate disadvantage.

 You must obey your chosen principles - failing to do so means losing access to your holy abilities until you make some _significant_ penance.
+The GM is free to come up with an appropriate one.
+A generous donation to the temple in town combined with some kind of dangerous quest feel to me like they'd be an appropriate starting point.

 The upside to this is that holy abilities are, well, divine powers.
 They don't count as "magic", and so cannot be Dispelled and are not affected by Magic